 Finally, I have also included a BONUS chart for House Mormont, that you can use in lieu of one of the 9 main houses.
 Or just make a separate panel to hang on your wall to honour the amazing badass warrior that is Lyanna Mormont!

 Below are the bonus charts I created House Mormont and for a screen-accurate version of House Arryn.

 My Game of Thrones Crochet Blanket Pattern is also available as a free PDF download in my website pattern shop.
 This crochet pattern PDF includes 7 pages of pictures and detailed instructions, plus 11 graph charts, to make your very own Game of Thrones Crochet Blanket.

 Several people have sent over pictures of their blankets, and it’s always so rewarding for me to see them. <3 Check out my blanket gallery below, and if you’d like to have yours added please send it on over!

-Thanks everyone, and I hope you enjoy my pattern!
-If you have any questions, please don’t hesitate to leave me a comment here or email me at firstname.lastname@example.org and I’ll be happy to help.
+I hope you enjoy this pattern, and if you have any questions please don’t hesitate to comment below or email me.

 And if you made your own Game of Thrones blanket I would love to see a picture on Instagram!
 Make sure to tag me so I don’t miss it, @waywardpineapplecreations.

 © Wayward Pineapple Creations | Julia Simpson This pattern and all related images are copyright protected.
 You may sell items made from my patterns, but please do not copy/paste, distribute, or alter the pattern and claim it as your own.